Friday, November 11, 2022

 The main objective of my trip was to walk to Balboa Park and see museums, but it was too late for that, so I headed to the Gaslamp District nearby for dinner.

 Young and old lined the sidewalks up Broadway.
 I dipped into random mentalities and found thoughts that reminded me of a poll conducted during the Clinton/Trump presidential race that indicated that if only women voted, Clinton would win, and if only men voted, Trump would win.
-This time if only women voted, no one would win, and if only men voted, same thing.
+This time the brain waves were to complex to reduce.

-By 8:00 AM I was dressed and seated in the dining room for the minimalist breakfast (included): reconstituted scrambled eggs, a tiny selection of cheap pastries, coffee.
-A TV screen on the wall forced everyone to hear President Biden excoriate Trump for stealing classified documents, then excoriate Russia for waging war on Ukraine.
+By 8:00 AM I was dressed and seated in the hotel dining room for the minimalist breakfast (included): reconstituted scrambled eggs, a tiny selection of cheap pastries, coffee.
+A TV screen on the wall forced everyone to hear Trump and Harris excoriate each other for unforgivable faults.
 I checked the minds of my fellow breakfasters, mostly mid-level management on business trips, men and women, some alone, some with others.
-The news had a vague pull on their attention- but only out of anxiety that someone might expect them to be informed; almost the entirety of their focus was on the infuriating eggs and the equally infuriating nature of the coming day.
+The TV news had a vague pull on their attention- but only out of anxiety that someone might expect them to be informed; almost the entirety of their focus was on the infuriating eggs and the equally infuriating nature of the coming day.

 Twenty minutes later I was walking uphill on Cedar, sweating already in the unseasonably hot morning.
 Turning left on 6th I walked along the ridge of Cabrillo Ravine.
 The El Prado bridge took me over the ravine (which these days accommodates the apocalyptic roar of Highway 5) to a complex of museums and a rough reproduction of Shakespeare's Globe Theater, built in 1915 for the Panama-Pacific International Exposition.
 I hung a left into the Globe Theater courtyard, which was filled with several high school classes on field trips to see Macbeth.